rare-freertr/RARE-web/docs/guides/installation/wedge100bf32/onie-nos-install.md

 wedge_power.sh reset
 ```

-* Access to MBC from BMC
+* Access the MBC from BMC
 ```
 root@bmc:~# sol.sh
 You are in SOL session.